trailmusic/Field/Source/features/reverb/ReverbDocs/Reverb.md

 ## 1. Overview

-Field's Reverb system delivers a modern, musical reverb with a pro UI, robust ducking, and an EQ stack (Tone + Decay-Rate).
-Phase 1 ships Early Reflections (ER) and a placeholder tail; Phase 2+ infrastructure for a true FDN tank and decay-rate shaping is landed and guarded behind compile switches.
+Field's Reverb system delivers a modern, musical reverb with a pro UI, robust ducking, and an EQ stack (Tone + Decay-Rate). **Phase 2 FDN tank is now implemented** with mathematically correct decay mapping, per-cycle feedback gains, and real decay-rate shaping.
+The system provides professional-quality reverb behavior with accurate T60 measurements.

 ---